Monitoring prostate cancer

 It is difficult for doctors to tell whether a prostate cancer is going to grow quickly or slowly.
 Blood tests and scans can now detect prostate cancer earlier and earlier.
 So when doctors diagnose a prostate cancer from tests, they may want to wait to see whether the cancer is going to develop, rather than giving treatment straight away.
 In this way, they can avoid unnecessary side effects that could seriously affect your quality of life.

 All cancer treatment has side effects.
-Apart from the immediate side effects when going through treatment, some men have long term problems after prostate cancer treatment, such as urine leakage (incontinence) or difficulty getting an erection (impotence).
+Men may have immediate side effects when going through treatment and also long term problems after prostate cancer treatment.
+The side effects may include urine leakage (incontinence) or difficulty getting an erection (impotence).
 Obviously it is best to avoid these problems if at all possible.

-The regular blood tests and checks during active monitoring mean that your doctors will pick up any growth of the cancer and then you can have appropriate treatment.
+The regular blood tests and checks during active monitoring mean that your doctors will pick up any growth of the cancer.
+Then you can have appropriate treatment if you need it.

 Some doctors use these terms as if they mean the same thing.
 But they are slightly different.
-In a nutshell, you are having active surveillance if your doctor intends you to have radical treatment to try and cure your prostate cancer if it starts to grow.
+Basically, you are having active surveillance if your doctor intends you to have radical treatment to try and cure your prostate cancer if it starts to grow.

 Watchful waiting means keeping treatment to control prostate cancer in reserve, because you aren't having any symptoms.
-Either your cancer is locally advanced and is likely to be too far grown to cure.
-Or you have other medical conditions that mean you are not fit enough for radical surgery or radiotherapy.
+Either your cancer is locally advanced or metastatic and is likely to be too far grown to cure.
+Or you have other medical conditions that mean you are not fit enough for surgery to remove the prostate or radiotherapy to the prostate.
 Doctors keep treatment in reserve because you may never need it if your cancer does not cause you any problems.
 It can also help to control your prostate cancer for as long as possible.
 Prostate cancers can develop resistance to treatment so it is best not to start it before you have to.

 You may have active surveillance if you are diagnosed with localised prostate cancer that may never need treatment.
 Your specialist will take into account